 I’m Laurie Bassi, CEO and co-founder of McBassi & Company.
-The path toward our work at McBassi started over a quarter of a century ago with a conversation I had in a steel mill that fundamentally changed the direction of my career.
+The path toward our work at McBassi started over three decades ago with a conversation I had in a steel mill that fundamentally changed the direction of my career.
 And even my life.

 In those days, I was a young assistant professor of economics at Georgetown University.
 With my newly minted Ph.D. from Princeton in hand, I understood the rules of the game for someone in my position.
 First among them was publish or perish.
 Equally important was to do so in a way that was respected and valued by my profession – by doing research and publishing papers in prestigious journals based on complex mathematical modeling and sophisticated econometric analysis.
 I became totally immersed in my field and this perspective.
 I came to view the world and the people in it through a lens of simultaneous structural equations and elaborate statistical methodologies.